-They‘re seeking refunds, in part or in full, following procedures; some threaten bad publicity through reviews and blog posts unless the surgeon or clinic complies.
+They‘re seeking refunds, in part or in full, following procedures; some threaten bad publicity through online reviews and blog posts unless the surgeon or clinic complies.

 In response, clinics now report good outcomes when YESpbm takes over handling these "complaints" on behalf of busy doctors, with our unique "No win.
 No fee" service.

 By outsourcing these challenges, clinics report internal staff enjoy greater mental health and satisfaction in their roles.
 Team retention can improve and as negative reviewing or blogging online is prevented, business can continue to flourish based on real reviews and, the experiences of genuine patients.

 We follow strict guidelines and don't need to get involved with confidential clinical matters.
 Our team is highly trained and do this every day.
 YESpbm are engaged to represent a particular doctor and act as a customer liaison consultant from their office.

 “My team works really hard but we can't seem to please everyone, all the time”